Everything You Need To Know About CPM: The Critical Path Method With Examples

 And there we go!
 We’ve found the critical path!

-Pros of Using CPM in Project Management
+Advantages of Using CPM in Project Management

-The pros of using CPM are as follows:
+The advantages of using critical path method (CPM) are as follows:

 • Better Visualisation: Gantt charts and CPM network diagrams, which show critical path timelines, can help project managers understand a project's timeline and progress more quickly.
 These visual tools allow them to understand a project's direction more intuitively than a less eye-catching alternative.